mcorlett117/GEKO/README.md

 An example of the generated threat report can be found in [`Example-Report.md`](Example-Report.md).
 This report will give you an idea of the insights you can gain from GEKO.

 ---
+## 🔮 Future aspirations
+Generate a report based on a country
+Generate a report based on industry

+---
 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.